hiero-ledger/hiero-improvement-proposals/HIP/HIP-Walletconnect2.md

 #### Returns

-`signedTransaction`: a base64 encoding of the protobuf of the Hedera SDK [`TransactionList`](https://github.com/hashgraph/hedera-protobufs/blob/f36e05bd6bf3f572707ca9bb338f5ad6421a4241/sdk/transaction_list.proto#L17) message.
+`signedTransaction`: a base64 encoding of the Hedera SDK's Transaction bytes `transaction.toBytes()`

 `publicKey`: a base64 encoding of the public key used to sign the transactions.
 The application will need this in order to add the newly provided signatures to an existing transaction.